Exploring Generalizable Automated Program Repair with Large Language Models: Study Methodology

 \paragraph{BugsJS~\cite{bugsjs2023}} BugsJS is a collection of JavaScript bugs, collected from 10 widely used server-side JavaScript projects based on Node.js.
 BugsJS features 453 actual bugs that have been verified manually.
 Similar to BugsInPy, many of the BugsJS subjects suffer from reproducibility issues.
 Out of the original 139 single-hunk bugs, we identified 72 reproducible cases with at least one relevant test case.

-\paragraph{BugsPHP~\cite{DBLP:conf/msr/PramodSTSW24}} BugsPHP is a benchmark dataset of PHP bugs on real-world applications consisting of a training and test dataset.
-We use BugsPHP's test split, which contains 513 bug-fixing commits from 15 popular open-source PHP projects covering a time period of Jan 2020 -- Mar 2023.
+\paragraph{BugsPHP~\cite{DBLP:conf/msr/PramodSTSW24}} BugsPHP is a benchmark dataset of PHP bugs in real-world applications consisting of a training and test dataset.
+We use BugsPHP's test split, which contains 513 bug-fixing commits from 15 popular open-source PHP projects covering the time period from Jan 2020 to Mar 2023.
 Each commit is equipped with at least one relevant failing test case.
 For our initial experiment, we identified 129 reproducible single-hunk bugs.